timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-03-29
+# Objectives for Today 2021-03-30

-- Update Key Performance Indicators.
-- Writing some more marketing content to post to reddit and such.
-- Maybe play with the game manual, if learning indesign is desired.
-- Maybe write some scripts for devlog footage now that I'm super behind there.
+- Prep some extra stuff.
+- Press Release button at 8am ET
+- Push release news buttons for awhile!
+- Have an awesome Release Party, playing games!

+(If not streaming on Twitch will be on Steam, or vice-versa)

 **Purpose**

-Start getting people to know about Eggcelerate!
+RELEASE THE PRODUCT OF EGGCELERATE!
+TO THE WORLD